• Share this on:

 Tip:

-• Keep regular contact with your buyers to follow the market developments.
-This will help you in product planning and segmentation.
-For instance, picking your mangoes later, ripened for airfreight means you will enter the market later as well; or, in a good market with little supply, lower quality is accepted more easily.
+• Make regular contact with your buyers to follow the market developments.
+This will help you in planning and segmentation.
+For instance, picking your mangoes later and ripening them for airfreight means you will be able to enter the market earlier, before the start of the sea freight campaign, or later, after the last sea freight shipments.
+This works best for markets that have relatively low supply of the variety you are shipping.

 Through what channels do mangoes end up on the end market?